priyannss/DummyData-Mongodb/readme.md

 # Generate 10 such records when a button called generate data is clicked
-# Create an express app with mongoose to achieve it
+# Created an express app with mongoose to achieve it

-# everytime a button is clicked you should clear the collection# DummyData-Mongodb
+# Technologies Used
+> Node.js
+> Express.js
+> MongoDB
+> Mongoose